mph-/lcapy/doc/circuits.rst

 ----------------

 The response due to a transient excitation from an independent source can be analysed using Laplace analysis.
-This is what Lcapy was originally designed for.
-Since the unilateral transform is not unique (it ignores the circuit behaviour for :math:`t < 0`), the response can only be determined for :math:`t \ge 0`.
+Since the unilateral transform is not unique (it ignores the circuit behaviour for :math:`t
+< 0`), the response can only be determined for :math:`t \ge 0`.

 If the independent sources are known to be causal (a causal signal is zero for :math:`t < 0` analogous to a causal impulse response) and the